Defenses To Murder Charges Filed In Los Angeles

 Honest Assessment of Your Case

-Sometimes, people have a reason, but you're going to fail to win.
-If you're not going to win, you don't spend the money to go to trial, and you don't take the risk of going to practice on a murder case; you need your defense attorney to resolve the issue and negotiate for you.
+Sometimes, people have a reason, but you'll still fail to win.
+If you're not going to win, you don't spend the money to go to trial, and you don't take the risk of going to trial on a murder case; you need your defense attorney to resolve the issue and negotiate on your behalf.

 Negotiation To A Lesser Charge